zane-xie/Dns-partition-detection/README.md

 Please read the following documents with a WWW browser.
 How to install Kyoto Tycoon is explained in the specification.

- all

-Please read the following documents with a WWW browser.
-How to install Kyoto Tycoon is explained in the specification.

 README         - this file
 effect         - Description example dig            - A dns tool that supports +subnet=

 Contents of the directory tree is below.